 Policies and limits

-Per-org caps on token cost, request count, upload size, image generation, and feature access — scoped by user, team, or role.
+Per-org caps on token cost, request count, upload size, image generation, and feature access — scoped by user, team, role, or individual API key.
 Admins and Owners read this when a workload is over budget or when a feature needs a tighter blast radius.

 Policies and limits is the surface where you cap what your members and agents can consume.
 Budgets cap tokens, cost, and requests per billing period; feature controls toggle web search, code execution, and file upload by scope; upload policy gates the file types and sizes a member can attach; retention policy decides how long each data type lives before cleanup.
 Admins and Owners read this page when a workload is over budget, when a feature should be off for a subset of users, or when a regulator names a retention window that differs from the default.